emilylichtenberg/pianoplayer/proposal.md

 * CSS
 * Canvas
 * Webpack
 * Library of audio for individual piano notes.
-I found `howler.js` as a library frequenty used but want to make sure this would be approved. https://github.com/goldfire/howler.js#documentation
+I found `howler.js` as a library frequenty used https://github.com/goldfire/howler.js#documentation

 ## Implementation Timeline
 * **Friday/Weekend**: Setup project foundations so the keyboard shows up on screen and has basic functionality of playing notes through click and keyboard.